 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain two behavioral interventions for insomnia.
+-Explain two behavioral therapy for insomnia.

--Explain four mental imagery techniques for sleep disorders.
+-Explain four mental imagery techniques.

--Explain two triggers for childhood sleep disturbances that parents may not consider.
+-Name two triggers for childhood sleep disturbances that parents may not consider.

 -Explain the relationship between circadian rhythms and the self-assessment of mood.